This article gives a breakdown of how to get the most nutrition out of your meals. Read on for tips on meal planning for beginners

 This handy tool makes boring vegetables spiralized and fun to eat.
 The Kitchen Aid Mixer has a great spiralizer attachment that can make noodles of hard veggies like sweet potatoes and butternut squash.
 If you just want to start out small you can try the Veggetti, however, this is not a strong gadget and can only spiralize soft veggies like cucumbers, squash, or zucchini.
 If you are looking to make carrot, beet, or butternut squash noodles you are better off with a professional spiralizer.
 Try the SpiraLife Pro Vegetable Spiralizer for those tough veggies.

 This costs only about $37.
-If you want the regular size 11 piece Magic Bullet that will run you about $30.
+If you want the regular size 11-piece Magic Bullet that will run you about $30.
 The Magic Bullet Nutribullet Pro 900 Blender/Mixer costs about $90.

-Hand mixers or blenders are also a popular item to use if you want to blend while cooking.
+Hand mixers or blenders are also a popular items to use if you want to blend while cooking.
 These are pretty inexpensive and can be found online or in most retailers.
 One brand I like is the Kitchen Aid Emersion Blender this is a great tool and it comes in a wide range of colors so you can match your kitchen.

 Food Processor Blender Combo